Amalan-ConStat/My-Personal-Website/content/projects/Books/index.md

 date = "2018-10-20"

 # Project summary to display on homepage.
-summary = "The names of books with amazon links."
+summary = "The names of books with Amazon links."

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`